-In this world of vanity and self-importance, of affectation and false priorities, the place of study IS one of the most important factors that will determine your future.
+In this world of vanity and self-importance, of affectation and false priorities, the place of study is one of the most important factors that will determine your future.

-Many suggest that when you want to become a pianist the first and foremost thing that you need to choose is the teacher who is going to guide you in your college years, and then the place of study.
+Many suggest that when you want to become a pianist, the first and foremost thing that you need to choose is the teacher who is going to guide you in your college years, and then the place of study.
 WRONG.

 Many years ago I naively believed that If I found a good teacher, no matter the place of study, be it the greatest music college in the world or the smallest community centre, this would make me a successful professional and a great musician too.
 Little did I know…

-On one hand I was right; yes, theoretically it’s better if you find your sole-mate-teacher in the local community centre that will guide you to achieve your dreams, than suffer with bad teaching in a recognised institution.
+On one hand, I was right; yes, theoretically it’s better if you find your sole-mate-teacher in the local community centre that will guide you to achieve your dreams, than suffer with bad teaching in a recognised institution.
 It’s true that in many cases pianists have studied with a great teacher in a “lesser” place and have managed to become famous pianists and pedagogues with indisputable musical quality.

 However, what happens when things don’t go that brilliantly?
-For instance, what happens if later in life we lose interest in becoming solo pianists and we have to resort in the readily-available art of teaching?
+For instance, what happens if later in life we lose interest in becoming solo pianists and we have to resort in the readily available art of teaching?
 Don’t forget that anyone with a little knowledge in piano can become a piano teacher.
-What happens if we don’t succeed in becoming famous pianists?
+What happens if we don’t become famous pianists?
 Because, after all, there’s only so much space for virtuoso pianists in this world.
 And, please forgive me, and do allow me to become more pragmatic and say, what happens if, touch wood, an accident occurs or we get tendonitis?
 Who is going to play for us in the concert hall?
 Certainly not the great teacher from the local music studio.